rosanafcunha/website_rosanafcunha/content/authors/rosana-fernandes-da-cunha/_index.md

 superuser: true

 ---
-I am interested in understanding the biodiversity of Asteroidea.
-I have been working with the morphological taxonomy of sea stars since 2009, and recently I have obtained my Master's Degree in Systematics, Animal Taxonomy and Biodiversity.
-My studies have been focused on Brazilian sea stars, some of which also occur in oceanic islands.
+My research concentrates on understanding the biodiversity of sea stars and the role they play in the oceans.
+Along with my ten years of research experience, I have also worked as an assistant collection manager at many natural history museums around Brazil and the world, and I have an extensive background in the organization, preservation, and digitization of scientific collections.
 I got my Bachelor's Degree and my Teacher Licensure in Biological Sciences at the Universidade Federal da Bahia, Brazil ([UFBA](https://www.ufba.br)) with an exchange period at the Fairleigh Dickinson University ([FDU](https://www.fdu.edu)), New Jersey, USA, and my MSc at the Museum of Zoology of the University of São Paulo ([MZUSP](https://www.mz.usp.br)) with an exchange period at the National Museum of Natural History, Smithsonian Institution ([NMNH](https://naturalhistory.si.edu)), Washington D.C., USA.